matt-harvey/tabulo/README.md

 ```

 The problem here is that there is no single source of knowledge about which columns
 appear, and in which order.
-If we want to add another column to the left of "email",
+If we want to add another column to the left of &ldquo;email&rdquo;,
 we need to amend the rows array, and the headings array, and the index passed to `align_column`.
 We bear the burden of keeping these three in sync.
 This is not be a big deal for small one-off
 tables, but for tables that have many columns, or that are constructed